 Committee of the Whole

 This committee consists of all the Members of the Assembly.
 It is the Assembly itself - but the proceedings are not as formal and have more flexible rules.
 The Deputy Speaker chairs Committee of the Whole in place of the Speaker.
 There are also two Deputy Chairpersons who assist the Chair of Committee of the Whole.

 The Legislative Assembly refers many matters to the Committee of the Whole.
-For instance, all bills are brought to the committee after Second Reading where they are looked at very carefully and possibly changed.
+For instance, all Bills are brought to the Committee after Second Reading where they are looked at very carefully and possibly changed.

 The Legislative Assembly determines the specific responsibilities of each special committee and identifies a specific time frame for the completion of their mandate.

-The Special Committee on Transition Matters' completed report consists of four parts: State of the NWT Economy and its Implications for GNWT Revenues, The Decision-Making Environment, Recommendations on Transition Process and Consensus Government, and Recommendations on Priorities for the 18th Legislative Assembly.
+The 17th Assembly Special Committee on Transition Matters' completed report consists of four parts: State of the NWT Economy and its Implications for GNWT Revenues, The Decision-Making Environment, Recommendations on Transition Process and Consensus Government, and Recommendations on Priorities for the 18th Legislative Assembly.

 Report of the Special Committee On Transition Matters